Docosahexaenoic acid (DHA): benefits, dosage, contraindications

 Pregnancy ✪✪✪✪✪

-DHA is present in human breast milk and found in the plasma and cerebral cortex of infants.
-Pregnancy can lead to long-term effects on DHA stores in women.
-However, maternal DHA levels likely normalize within one year after pregnancy.
-There appears to be a preferential transfer of DHA through the placenta.
-Maternal DHA supplementation at 200 mg/day from the 15th week of pregnancy or during the third trimester might normalize DHA levels in the mother.
+DHA is present in human breast milk and is found in the plasma and cerebral cortex of infants.
+Pregnancy can lead to long-term effects on a woman's DHA stores.
+However, maternal DHA status likely normalizes within the year following pregnancy.
+There appears to be a preferential transfer of DHA across the placenta.
+Maternal supplementation with DHA at 200 mg/day starting from the 15th week of pregnancy or during the third trimester could normalize maternal DHA levels.
 Maternal DHA levels tend to decrease significantly during the third trimester of pregnancy.
-Omega 3 supplementation, particularly DHA, could prevent some pregnancy-related complications like hypertension or eclampsia.
-High-quality clinical studies show that DHA supplementation also reduces the risk of premature birth.
+Omega-3 supplementation, and DHA in particular, may prevent some pregnancy-related complications such as hypertension or eclampsia.
+High-quality clinical studies show that DHA supplementation also reduces the risk of preterm delivery.

 Posologie